Citylink Coach Services: Operations

 Citylink, like PVP Liner (Ayala-Asturias route), follows the schedules of departures and arrivals.
 Both buses do not have trips on Sundays.

 From Ninoy Aquino International Airport Terminal 3 to Eastwood City, trips are from Monday to Saturday, 6AM - 8AM, and from Monday-Friday, 4PM - 7PM.
 Every Saturday, only one unit will have a departure time at 4PM.

 From Eastwood City to Ninoy Aquino International Airport Terminal 3, trips are from Monday to Saturday, 6AM - 9AM, and from Monday-Friday, 5PM - 7:30PM.
 Every Saturday, only one unit will have a departure time at 5PM.

+Citylink also operates a free shuttle service from Uptown Mall in BGC, to Venice Grand Canal in Mckinley Hills.